CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Drill back to the drop pod if running back isn't an easy option.

-* When drilling, always drill so the tunnel is exposed to make it easier for others to see when it.
+* When drilling, always drill so the tunnel is exposed to make it easier for others to see it.

 * Don't drill at more than 45 degrees when building pipelines, otherwise it will be too steep.